Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Physics of the Models

 In this study, we explored the interaction between the outflow and a single cloud.
 The effect of the outflow on multiple clouds can be treated as the sum of the results of individual clouds, provided there is no mutual obscuration among the clouds.
 More complex cases are beyond the scope of this paper and will be left for future investigation.

-For the BS scenario, the intensity of the radio emission is largely determined by the BS energy and the magnetic field strength, which is related to the ram pressure of the outflow.
+For the bow shock scenario, the intensity of the radio emission is largely determined by the bow shock energy and the magnetic field strength, which is related to the ram pressure of the outflow.
 Therefore, the distance between the cloud and the black hole, as well as the size of the cloud, are two key parameters affecting the radio emission.
 The distance from the cloud center to the SMBH is denoted by $d_c$, and the cloud radius by $R_c$.
 The specific parameters are listed in Table \ref{tab:tab1}.
-Since the radio flux produced by the BS is closely related to the distance of the cloud, we consider two cases for $d_c$: 0.03 pc and 0.2 pc.
-Regarding cloud geometry, both spherical and toroidal clouds are examined, as they influence the BS in distinct ways (Figure \ref{fig1}).
+Since the radio flux produced by the bow shock is closely related to the distance of the cloud, we consider two cases for $d_c$: 0.03 pc and 0.2 pc.
+Regarding cloud geometry, both spherical and toroidal clouds are examined, as they influence the bow shock in distinct ways (Figure \ref{fig1}).
 For a spherical cloud, the shocked gas expands in three dimensions, resulting in the shock front closer to the cloud surface.
-In contrast, for a toroidal cloud, the shocked gas expands in two dimensions, forming a more ``extended'' BS that is farther from the cloud surface.
+In contrast, for a toroidal cloud, the shocked gas expands in two dimensions, forming a more ``extended'' bow shock that is farther from the cloud surface.
 The cloud density is set to $\rho_c = 10^6 ~\mhcm$ for $d_c = 0.2$ pc, and $3\times 10^7~\mhcm$ for $d_c = 0.03$ pc.
 These values are much higher than the outflow density, ensuring the cloud remains stable throughout the study.
 In this paper, the term ``cloud'' refers to a high-density component distinct from the diffuse, keV-temperature CNM.
 Specifically, ``cloud'' can denote a neutral atomic cloud or partially ionized (\(10^4\)~K) gas.

 The density distribution of the hot CNM is assumed to be similar to that of the Galactic center: $\rhocnm(r)=\rho_0 r^{-n}$, where $\rho_0=3~\mhcm$ and the index $n=1.0$ \citep{gillessen2019}.